AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

 List Stories

-This endpoint is used for getting list of stories.
+This endpoint is used for getting a list of stories.

 ### Example
 ```javascript